Cardless Checkout

 The biggest challenge for the checkout experience

-Identify what components may not be built in time for our features release
+What components may not be built in time for our features release

 Old UI Designs for the checkout experience

-Outcome and future work for TimelyPay
+Outcome and future work

 “Loving Cardless Checkout!!
 Best thing ever!!
 Clients have found it really easy to add cards.
 Checkout has been seameless!! - Customer success team member sharing feedback from users